-The players were my heroes, therefore, my dad was my hero because he was the coach. [transcribed in Houston Chronicle]
+- Incorrect: The players were my heroes, therefore, my dad was my hero because he was the coach.
+(This is a run-on sentence).

 The roads in Amsterdam are more vacant and therefore the cab drivers can speed and manoeuvre along more easily.
 [Calgary Herald]

 The 14th Century: First Known Use Of Therefore